opensumi/docs/docs/develop/basic-design/lifecycle.en.md

 ## onStart

 onStart is executed after the rendering of the main interface; at this time you can access the DOM, loosely speaking you can monitor some events and other operations in the onStart phase.
-In addition, other functions that are not visible on the first screen can also be placed in onStart to delay execution.
+In addition, other functions that are not visible above the fold can also be placed in onStart to delay execution.

 ## onDidStart